skhan176/Java/README.md

 5.Find all combination of four elements of an given array whose sum is equal to a given value.

 6.Write a java program to find the array of integrs contains either 0 or -1.
+7.WAP to Count Occurrence Of Character In String.